-Center for Book Arts invites curators and artists to submit Main Gallery exhibition proposals for the 2022 year.
-We are seeking proposals that elaborate, challenge and contribute to the artistic, theoretical, historical, and contemporary aspects of Book Arts.
+Center for Book Arts invites curators and artists to submit Central Gallery exhibition proposals for the 2023 year.
+We are seeking proposals that elaborate, challenge and contribute to the artistic, theoretical, historical, and contemporary aspects of book arts.

-This exhibition series is intended to provide contemporary interpretations of the book as an art object and/or related media, as well as to challenge traditional notions of the book arts.
+This opportunity is intended to provide the space and resources to support curators interested in developing exhibitions related to the book arts.
+Preference is given to proposals focussing on contemporary interpretations of the book as an art object and/or that challenge traditional notions of the book arts.
 Exhibitions that feature a broad representation of media, site-specific installations, and performances are encouraged.

 The Exhibitions Committee is especially interested in proposals for:

 - Exhibitions that will further and/or challenge the discourse of book arts within a contemporary artistic criticism, particularly theme based explorations.